tanho63/tanho.ca/content/posts/2024-12-10_beginner-book/index.md

   - create a series of case studies and exercises that challenge learners to write their own solutions based on domain-specific research questions
-    - provide starter data at the correct cleanliness where appropriate in a data repository
+    - provide starter data of appropriate complexity/cleanliness in a data repository
-  - organize and cover a full breadth of high-level data science / programming topics
+  - cover a full breadth of high-level data science / programming topics
-    - kind of like what R4DS covers, e.g. visualize, transform, import, program, communicate
+    - kind of like R4DS's visualize, transform, import, program, communicate sections
-  - maintain up-to-date links to readings for each case study that help learners find best-practice guidance on a given topic in a given programming language
+  - maintain up-to-date links to readings for each case study that help learners find best-practice guidance on a given topic in a supported programming language
     - each case study should provide links to "prerequisite reading" to solve it, e.g. links to relevant R4DS chapters for R
-    - should be easily extended to other languages by linking to equivalent material for the same overall concepts - pivoting data, group by summarize etc all have equivalents in various languages
+    - should be easily extended to other languages by linking to equivalent material, e.g. pivoting data, group by + summarize are relational data concepts that have parallels in almost every language
   - introduce the essential background knowledge for the domain in question
     - for NFL this should include concepts like EPA, fourth downs, completion probability, expected rushing yards etc - essentially covering the body of